 There are some limits to this, however.
 For example, you will need to seek further planning permission if you live in any of the following areas:

-There are more caveats that you should familiarize yourself with before you go ahead with your project, especially if it’s particularly big, all of which you can find on the planning portal website.
+There are, of course, more caveats than this that you should familiarize yourself with before you go ahead with your project, especially if it’s particularly big, all of which you can find on the planning portal website.

-When it comes to extending your home, two-storey modifications are often more efficient than building a single storey extension, and they can often completely transform the way that you use your home.
+When it comes to extending your home, two-storey modifications are often more efficient in terms of space than building a single-storey on its own, and they can often completely transform the way that you use your property.

-In some special cases, you may be able to build a two-storey extension under Permitted Development, but more often than not you will need planning permission for your project to be legal.
+In some special cases, you may be able to build a two-storey extension under permitted development, but more often than not, you will need planning permission for your project to be legal.

 For example, planning permission will be required if: